 Hearing tests can also be conducted on infants and very young children who are unable to wear headphones or communicate that they cannot hear sounds.
 Tests on infants or young children are similar to those conducted on adults (they are non-invasive) and are carried out using specialist sonar equipment.
 The level of the child's hearing is then measured and any corrective action is prescribed.

-If you have a medical card or belong to one of the other eligible groups mentioned below, you can get a hearing aid free of charge.
+If you have a medical card or belong to one of the other eligible groups mentioned below, you can get a hearing aid free of charge from the Community Audiology Service.

 If you are not eligible for a free hearing aid, you may qualify for support under the Treatment Benefit Scheme.